4d/4d-for-ios/docs/Actions-IncludeActionCustomTemplate.md

 ![Add detailform entity action tag custom action button](assets/en/actions/Detail-form-action-custom-action-Button.png)

 As you can see few button visuals are missing in the Storyboard file.
-They are included in the  template **Resources folder** and will be included in the project during the build process.
+You can actually find those visuals in the template **Resources folder**.
+They will be included in the project during the build process.

-For example the **moreButton.imageset**:
+For example for the **moreButton.imageset**:

 ![Template ressources](assets/en/actions/Template-Ressources.png)

 Congratulations, your Tasks iOS app is complete including action in List form and Detail form !